-The MetTel EIS CSO functions as a centrally controlled organization behalf of MetTel in performing against all EIS requirements, which ensures timely responses to GSA and end user Agency customer questions, disputes, and general inquiries.
+The MetTel EIS CSO functions as a centrally controlled organization led by Mr. Amos as the central Point of Contact (POC) to GSA.
+He has the authority to act on behalf of MetTel in performing against all EIS requirements, which ensures timely responses to GSA and end user Agency customer questions, disputes, and general inquiries.
 He is the central POC for program-wide EIS-related issues and communicates directly with the GSA Program Manager for all matters regarding contract technical oversight and management.
 His role and responsibilities as EIS Program Manager include, but are not limited to: